csc7/PP3_CI_QCSDA/README.md

 | Amount of points for reacquisition were different when using different file locations (Google Sheets in Google Drive and locally) | Issued solved by using to Python function round() to get numbers with two decimals for distortion, average force and positioning values. |
 | "If" condition did not activate/could not check condition when dealing with Pandas dataframe (reading locally) or dictionary (when entering acquisition parameters manually).
 When trying to address first element, ambiguity error arose | Issue solver by using "isinstance" function to check if data are a dictionary, activating condition if it is |
 | Dictionary lose "tolerances" element and operations cannot be performed in validate_data_locally() function | Issue solved by using "update" method when assigning new items to the dictionary |
+| Program stops working when a number is not entered as acquisition parameter when prompted | Use a "while" loop with "try/except" commands ("try" only breaks when a number is entered, "except" prints/indicates that a number must be entered)

 <br><br>